Ranunculus repens or creeping buttercup

 • It is easier to remove Creeping Buttercup over the Autumn and Spring when the soil is moist.

-• If you improve the turf density it reduces Creeping Buttercup infestations, so.
+• If you improve the turf density it reduces Creeping Buttercup infestations.

 • Fertilize properly.

 • Mow at the right height.
-Mowing does not directly control Creeping Buttercup, but if you rake before you mow it lifts the stolons and prostrate stems.
+Creeping Buttercup tolerates being closely mown because the stolons tend to grow very close to the ground.
+However, although mowing does not directly control Creeping Buttercup, if you rake before you mow it lifts the stolons and prostrate stems.

 • Improve the drainage, and do not over water.

-• Use turf grasses adapted to the site conditions.
+• Use turf grasses that are adapted to the site conditions.

-• Treat Creeping Buttercup when it is actively growing from the Spring to Autumn.
+• Treat Creeping Buttercup when it is actively growing from the Spring to the Autumn.

 • Herbicide treatments are less effective if the plants are under stress due to a lack of water.